gaps-closure/emu/README.md

 # GAPS Emulator (EMU)
 This repository hosts the open source components of the EMU for Multi-ISA cross-domain systems test and evaluation.
 The `master` branch contains the most recent public release software while `develop` contains bleeding-edge updates and work-in-progress features for use by beta testers and early adopters.

-This repository is maintained by Perspecta Labs.
+This repository is maintained by Peraton Labs.

 ## Contents
 - [Installing External Dependencies](#installing-external-dependencies)